RedHat-Middleware-Workshops/enter-serverless-functions/README.md

 ## Generate a new function project using Kn func CLI  <a name="GenerateNewFuncProject"></a>

+> **_NOTE:_**
-**Note**: Red Hat OpenShift Serverless Function is still a Tech Preview feature.
+Red Hat OpenShift Serverless Function is still a Tech Preview feature.
 If you haven't installed Knative command (kn) yet, find more information [here](https://docs.openshift.com/container-platform/4.10/serverless/cli_tools/advanced-kn-config.html).

 Run the following command: